zachsnow/django-pixelpond/docs/server.md

 In order to ensure that different parts of the pond can interact, the portions of the pond that are returned to the server overlap.
-Specifically, when a client requests a portion of the pond, several neighboring ``Puddle``s are returned.
-A later request might return some of those ``Puddle``s, and others that were not previously returned.
+Specifically, when a client requests a portion of the pond, several neighboring `Puddle`s are returned as well.
+A later request might return some of those `Puddle`s, and others that were not previously returned.